-Snow plowing operations on paved and hard surfaced roads will commence within 24 hours after snow accumulation reaches a depth of 6 cm.
+Snow plowing operations on paved and hard surfaced roads will commence within 24 hours after snow accumulation reaches a depth of 6 cm or after icy conditions develop.

-Snow plowing operations may commence earlier than described if sufficient equipment and manpower is available, and at the discretion of the GM or delegate.
+Snow plowing operations may commence earlier than described if sufficient equipment and manpower is available, and at the discretion of the General Manager, or delegate.

-All equipment being utilized for plowing and sanding operations will be called off the roads during unsafe conditions as determined by the GM or delegate.
+All equipment being utilized for plowing and sanding operations will be called off the roads during unsafe operating conditions as determined by the General Manager or delegate.

-The County will supply sufficient equipment and manpower to clear identified County roadways within 72 hours after the snow event has ended.
-Under extreme weather conditions, the GM or delegate may determine that additional time for snow clearing is required, and notifications will be posted on the County website advising of delays.
-Cleanup operations and clearing of public parking lanes and public parking lots may not occur until after this time frame, and only after all public roadways identified in Schedule A have been cleared.
+The County will supply sufficient equipment and manpower to clear the County roadways identified in this policy within 72 hours after the snow event has ended.
+Under extreme weather conditions, the General Manager, or delegate, may determine that additional time for snow clearing is required and notifications will be posted on the County website advising of delays.
+Cleanup operations and clearing of public parking lanes, public parking lots, and Community Facilities may not occur until after this time frame, and only after all Local Roadways identified in Schedule A have been cleared.

-When icy conditions develop on roadways and if conditions warrant, abrasives and/or melting agents may be applied to the road surfaces at the discretion of the GM or delegate.
+When icy conditions develop on roadways and, if conditions warrant, abrasives and/or melting agents may be applied to the road surfaces at the discretion of the Manager of Operations or the Foreman responsible for overseeing the snow-clearing operations.